Visiting and Non-Degree Seeking Students

 Visiting students are not eligible for financial aid.

 Some courses at Illinois State are only available to students in that major, so we cannot guarantee you will be able to take any course you wish.
-You can search course offerings through My.IllinoisState.edu.
-Detailed information about registration will be mailed to you once you are admitted as a visiting student.
+You can search course offerings through Course Finder, and we will email you when course registration is available.
+If you need help registering for undergraduate classes, contact our academic advisors at Advising@IllinoisState.edu or (309) 438-7604.
+Graduate students can contact the Graduate School at GraduateSchool@IllinoisState.edu or (309) 438-2583..

 If you wish to transfer the courses you take at Illinois State to another institution, we highly recommend that you consult with your academic advisor at your current institution about course transferability before you sign up for the course.
 Our Registrar Service Center can provide you or your institution with an official transcript.